VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 When the state is "activated", it "binds" the blade's controller with its template and the new blade is shown.

-4. Create a new menu item in main menu for the blade and define menu item permissions by editing *\CustomerReviewsModule.Web\Scripts\module.js*:
+4. Add a new menu item in main menu for the blade and define menu item permissions by editing *\CustomerReviewsModule.Web\Scripts\module.js*:

 ```JS
  ~~~
-  .run(['$rootScope', 'platformWebApp.mainMenuService', 'platformWebApp.widgetService', '$state',
+  .run(['platformWebApp.mainMenuService', 'platformWebApp.widgetService', '$state',
-        function ($rootScope, mainMenuService, widgetService, $state) {
+        function (mainMenuService, widgetService, $state) {
             //Register module in main menu
             var menuItem = {
                 path: 'browse/customerReviewsModule',